Horseback Riding in San Francisco on the Beach

 For setting up a horseback ride during your stay, tours are sometimes offered from the beach by locals, so it is good to ask at the restaurants there for what tours they might offer.
-To experience an other variety of paths, vistas, and wildlife, tours can also be arranged in neighboring towns like Sayulita or Lo de Marcos.
+To experience other varieties of paths, vistas, and wildlife, tours can also be arranged in neighboring towns like Sayulita or Lo de Marcos.

 Yet perhaps more so than in the other towns, in San Pancho it is possible to become more familiar with general Mexican horse culture.
 On a daily basis, more than one typical “charro” or cowboy can be seen on town streets riding horseback, either transporting materials or merely as a means of transportation suitable for the cobblestone streets.
 This horse culture, with the “charro” as its emblem, is still very much alive today and part of the traditions that are at the heart of San Pancho, Mexico.

-Another horse-related activity that truly only San Pancho has to offer is the polo field near to the entrance of town.
+Another horse-related activity that truly only San Pancho has to offer is the polo field, located near to the entrance to town.
 As another great example of remarkable cultural fusion in this small Mexican town, here the polo traditions of England and Argentina make an unlikely yet beautiful contrast to the wild jungle landscape in the background.
-At the field there are polo matches and lessons, as well as an elegant restaurant providing fine drinks, dining, and entertainment.
-The La Patrona Polo Club is a must for Saturday nights during the high season and for experiencing yet another unique and interesting facet of San Pancho!
+Newly rebuilt, La Patrona Polo Club offers world-class polo matches and lessons, as well as an elegant restaurant providing fine dining, drinks, and entertainment.
+La Patrona is a must for Saturday nights during the high season and for experiencing yet another unique and interesting facet of San Pancho!
 There are tournaments held at least once per month during the winter months.